Andrew-Jones657/andrew-jones657.github.io/Projects.md

   </div>
   <div class="columnText">
     <h5> Data Analysis in ArcGIS Pro and R: Analyzing a Drought Anomaly Dataset with Interpolation Methods and Multivariate Techniques </h5>
     <p> An analysis of a historical drought anomaly dataset of Kentucky.
-This project explores the severity and spatial distribution of drought deficiencies at a single point in time (June 1999) with interpolation methods as well as trends across the entire dataset. </p>
+This project explores the severity and spatial distribution of drought deficiencies at a single point in time (June 1999) with interpolation methods as well as multivariate clustering methods (July 1998 -- June 2001). </p>
   </div>
 </div>